protubero/beanstore/README.md

 	// bean based entity store
 	EntityStoreSnapshot<Employee> employeeStore = snapshot.entity(Employee.class):

-	// find an instance by alias/class and id
-	Employee employee23 = snapshot.find(PersistentObjectKey.of(Employee.class, 23));

 ```

 The `EntityStoreSnapshot` class has a lot of useful methods to iterate over the instances and to find them: